SystemsGenetics/granny/README.md

 ## Limitations

-We are sorry in advance for the incovenience, but our program still contains a few limitations.
+We are sorry in advance for the inconvenience, but our program still contains a few limitations.
 - *[Instance Extraction]* Due to the dependency requirements, it is recommended to install Python's package managers such as [conda](https://www.anaconda.com/) or [virtualenv](https://pypi.org/project/virtualenv/).
 Here, we provide instructions for installation of packages using conda.
 - *[Superficial Scald]* Due to the similarity in coloration, the stem of the apples could be potentially counted towards the total area of superficial scald.
 - *[Cross-section Starch]* In order to run our provided ImageJ scripts for starch analysis, the user must seperately install [Fiji](https://imagej.net/software/fiji/).
 We are currently trying to implement the Python wrapper function for calling ImageJ macros.